apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 One benefit of these insane memory savings (not having to store grads or activations or weights from other layers) is that you can crank up your batch size and make your activations/model width gigantic.
 And with perfect pipeline parallel scaling there's basically no limit on how big you can make your model.
 You're probably not very memory bandwidth bound.
 Assuming you wrote and overlapped the PRNG part of the kernels well, the scaling limit you run into is raw FLOPs.
 And with successive hardware generations, FLOPs and memory capacity for storing activations are scaling faster than memory bandwidth.

 That is to say, with each hardware generation, this method becomes more suited to that hardware.
 The ideal would be something like Cerebras probably.
 Something like the tinygrad exabox is also looking appealing.
 You don't need good interconnects.
 You can probably just physically connect your GPUs together in a line.
 Most likely, that's your bottleneck.
-A very good one to have.
+A very good one to have

 ### LoRA